Driver

 • Refurbish the historic farmhouse.

-Repair and conserve 50 per cent of the traditional stone barns.
+• Repair and conserve one of the traditional stone barns with grant funding.

 Where have we got to so far?

+Through our 'Exmoor Pioneers' .project, we can fund nature recovery projects such as wood pasture, flood mangement and peatland restoration and habitat creation for species such as water vole and marsh fritillaries.
 ENPA has secured Defra funding from the national committee of the Farming in Protected Landscapes programme (FiPL) to conserve around 50 per cent of the traditional barns in the farmstead at Driver.
+Bat and bird surveys have been carried out at the site which revealed a Barn Owl and her chicks.
+Work will recommence in September when the chicks have fully fledged.

-ENPA owns an outdoor education centre at Pinkery which hosts over 2000 school-aged children every year and from where our Young Rangers programme and other outreach activities are run.
-Pinkery adjoins Driver and lies within the same landholding, and during 2024 we will explore how these two assets can work together.
+ENPA owns an outdoor education centre at Pinkery which hosts over 2000 school-aged children every year and from where our Young Rangers Programme and other outreach activities are run.
+Pinkery adjoins Driver and lies within the same landholding.
+During 2024 we will explore how these two assets can work together as well as other community outreach opportnities such as our 'Welcome to Exmoor' days.